Edfghdrtxxx/MATE-Event-Classifier-DL/README.md

 **MATE-Event-Classifier-DL** is a robust deep learning framework designed for the **MATE (Multi-purpose Active-target Time projection chamber for nuclear astrophysical and exotic beam Experiments)**.
 It addresses the critical challenge of **automated particle identification** in medium/low-energy nuclear physics experiments using physics-informed deep learning.

-This project implements a **Physics-Informed Hybrid Architecture** that fuses Time Projection Chamber (TPC) sensor data with physical state parameters (Moment of Inertia tensor features).
-The model is currently trained on **high-fidelity Monte Carlo simulations** (MATESIM based on Geant4) to establish a baseline for identifying rare isotopes (³He vs ⁴He) in complex experimental environments.
+This project implements a **Physics-Informed Hybrid Architecture** that fuses MATE sensor data with physical state parameters (Moment of Inertia Tensor).
+The model is currently trained on **high-fidelity Monte Carlo simulations** (MATESIM based on Geant4) to establish a baseline for identifying rare isotopes (3He vs 4He/13C vs 14C) in complex experimental environments.

 ## Key Features